HICE and aeroHEALTH

 Save world from pollution and particulate matter with diameter of less than 2.5 µm

-The Helmholtz Virtual Institute HICE (2012-2017) and aeroHEALTH (2019-2024) are two consecutive 5-year projects that aim to better understand the adverse effects of combustion aerosols on human health using multidisciplinary approaches.
-While HICE targeted primary anthropogenic emissions, aeroHEALTH (2019-2024) extends this approach to secondary and ambient aerosols.
-For detailed information on aeroHealth, see links below:
+The Helmholtz Virtual Institute HICE (2012-2017) and aeroHEALTH (2019-2024) were two consecutive 5-year projects that aimed to better understand the adverse effects of combustion aerosols on human health using multidisciplinary approaches.
+While HICE targeted primary anthropogenic emissions, aeroHEALTH (2019-2024) extended this approach to secondary and ambient aerosols.

 Helmholtz Virtual Institute HICE